mgthomas99/offset-number/README.md

-# entropize
+# offset-number

-Apply entropy to JavaScript numeric values
+Apply an offset to a JavaScript numeric value.